Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/README.md

 The CellTiter-Blue assay (also called Alamar Blue) measures the amount of reagent metabolized by living cells in each well.
 First, reagent is added to each well.
 Then, some media from each well is transferred to an opaque 96-well plate.
 The fluorescense of resazurin, a metabolite of the reagent, is measured.
 Three blank wells that contain only reagent are used as a baseline fluorescense values.
 The average of the fluorescence in the three blank-corrected wells is substracted from the raw fluorescence values in the remaining 48 wells.
 (See [Brown *et al.* (2016)](https://academic.oup.com/toxsci/article/154/1/126/2422066) for more information).
 The blank-corrected values in the treated wells will be normalized to the median value in control wells in the ToxCast Pipeline.

 The total lactate dehydrogenase (LDH) assay is also used to quantify the number of living cells in treated wells versus control wells.
 First, all of the media is removed from each well in order to remove any LDH already released from dying cells.
 Then, a lysis solution is added to lyse all living cells.
 Next, the lysis solution is transfered to another plate with a solution containing tetrazolium salt.
 The LDH in the solution is allowed to transfrom the tetrazolium salt in red formazan for 30 minutes until a stop solution is added.
 The optical density of red formazan is measured.
 The amount of red formazan produced reflects the amount of LDH released from the cells that were living at the start of the assay.
 Three blank wells containing only lysis solution are used as a baseline optical density value.
-This information was synthesized from [Frank *et al.* (2017)](https://academic.oup.com/toxsci/article/160/1/121/4083261), the product description for [CytoTox 96 Non-Radioactive Cytotoxicity Assay](https://www.promega.com/products/cell-health-assays/cell-viability-and-cytotoxicity-assays/cytotox-96-non_radioactive-cytotoxicity-assay/?catNum=G1780), and from the LDH Assay Summary file *NHEERL_MWP_LDHo_dn_final.docx*.
+This information was synthesized from [Frank *et al.* (2017)](https://academic.oup.com/toxsci/article/160/1/121/4083261), the product description for [CytoTox 96 Non-Radioactive Cytotoxicity Assay](https://www.promega.com/products/cell-health-assays/cell-viability-and-cytotoxicity-assays/cytotox-96-non_radioactive-cytotoxicity-assay/?catNum=G1780), and from the LDH Assay Summary file *CCTE_Shafer_MWP_LDHo_dn_final.docx*.
 The blank-corrected values in the treated wells will be normalized to the median value in control wells in the ToxCast Pipeline.

 For both assays, the script `cytotox_prep06.R` extracts these blank-corrected values from excel sheets created by the lab technicians.
 Any negative blank-corrected values are set to zero.